-Note Option Comments Phrase/slur Think of a musical phrase as being conceptually si language.
-Take the example of the old Irish song, "alive alive oh" can be seen to make up a phrase. of that phrase would be a suitable place for a very notes accompanying those words can be said to make the curved line that denotes the notes included in Shown here is the default technique (normal).
-You technique (slide, bend, or hammer/pull) by choosi the notes right-click context menu.
-To define an actual phrase, first select the notes then choose Phrase/slur , Make phrase/slur from the right-click context menu.
+Note Option Comments Phrase/slur Think of a musical phrase as being conceptually sin language.
+Take the example of the old Irish song, "alive alive oh" can be seen to make up a phrase. of that phrase would be a suitable place for a very notes accompanying those words can be said to m.
+The curved line that denotes the notes included in Shown here is the default technique (normal).
+You technique (slide, bend, or hammer/pull) by choosing the notes right-click context menu.
+To define an actual phrase, first select the notes then choose Phrase/slur, Make phrase/slur from the right-click context menu.
 A phrase is indicated by a curved line (slur), as shown here.
-You can edit the phrase as the phrase mark.
-To select all notes in a phrase, select any note in the choose Phrase/slur , Select all notes in phrase phrase can be used to remove a phrase from a new series.
-Cockles and Mussels.
-The words They belong together, and the end of brief pause.
-Likewise, the musical make up a musical phrase.
-In the phrase is known as a slur.
-In can choose a different slur mg Phrase/slur, Technique from a unit by clicking and dragging on the phrase, then right-click and e/slur.
+You can edit the phrase as a the phrase mark.
+To select all notes in a phrase, select any note in the choose Phrase/slur, Select all notes in phrase phrase can be used to remove a phrase from a new context of the phrase from a new can be used to remove a phrase from a new Cockles and Mussels.
+The words They belong together, and the end brief pause.
+Likewise, the musical hake up a musical phrase.
+The phrase is known as a slur.
+I can choose a different slur hig Phrase/slur, Technique from a unit by clicking and dragging on the phrase, then right-click and e/slur.
 Phrase/slur, Remove Staff Use this command to move a note or selection of notes from the treble clef to the bass clef, or vice versa, or to restore its default position.
-Octave Use this command to move a note selection outside the staff up or down the display by 1, 2 or 3 octaves.
+Staff Octave Use this command to move a note selection outside the staff up or down the display by 1, 2 or 3 octaves.
 This is another command that does not affect the underlying MIDI notes themselves.
 Notes that are very high or very low (and far away from the staff) can thus be moved closer to the staff without their pitch being affected.
 Articulation Articulations are used to indicate how individual notes within a passage are to be played - for example emphasised (Accent), brief and detached (Staccato).
 The options on this menu are shown on the right.
 These are instructions only, articulations do not affect the actual MIDI events.
 Up to two articulations and one ornament per note are supported.
-Accent Staccato Tenuto Staccatissimo Marcato Fermata Remove articulation Ornament/ Technique Used to insert an ornamentation on or after a selected note, or each note in a selection.
+Accent Staccato Tenuto Staccatissimo Marcato Fermata Ornament/ Technique Used to insert an ornamentation on or after a selected note, or each note in a selection.
 Options available are Grace note , Tremolo , Trill , Upper and Lower Mordent .
 A grace note is an extra note that is added as an embellishment and which is not essential to the harmony or melody.
 Grace notes will affect the actual MIDI events.
 A trill (indicated by the letters tr) is used to provide rhythmic, melodic and/or harmonic interest thru a rapid alternation between two adjacent notes, usually a semitone or tone apart.
 A turn is a short figure consisting of the note above the one marked, the note itself, the note be itself again.
-Ornament/Techniqu Text/Custom Note head Display offset Chords Hide notes Copy Cut Paste Paste preserving pc Select all Delete Insert note Set note ends to sta) Pornament/Techniqu Vibrato Tremolo Trill Whole note trill Turn Lower mordent Upper mordent Open Snap Pluck Up bow Down bow Remove ornament
+Ornament/Techniqu Text/Custom Note head Display offset Chords Hide notes Copy Cut Paste Paste preserving pc Select all Delete Insert note Set note ends to sto) Particulation Gracenote Wibrato Tremolo Trill Whole note trill Turn Lower mordent Upper mordent Open Snap Pluck Up bow Down bow Remove ornament